 New Big East Power Poll

-Here are the rankings after the week of November 27, 2004 (first place gets one point, last place gets eight points).
-There were eight voters this week.
+Here are the rankings after the week of September 25, 2004 (first place gets one point, last place gets eight points):

 My rankings for the week were:

 1. West Virginia (#1 last week) – An easy 45-10 win over James Madison in a game Head Coach Rich Rodriguez thought his Mountaineers were flat.
 And still won by 35 points.
 Oh, to have his problems.
 The Mountaineers travel to Blacksburg for the second big showdown games of their season – against Virginia Tech.
 West Virginia has proven to be the more physical team the past two years.
 Can the 'Eers extend their winning streak against the Hokies to three?

 2. Louisville (#1 last week) – The Cardinals cruised past North Carolina 34-0.
 Louisville has an impressive offense and a formidable defense.
 The Cards will contend for the Big East champsionship next year.
 That's great news for the Big East after losing its two marquee teams and following with a very mediocre year.

 3. South Florida (#6 last week) – The Bulls recorded a very impressive 45-44 overtime road win at Texas Christian.
 This was one of the biggest wins in the young Division IA history of South Florida.

 4. Syracuse (#5 last week) – Played Virginia surprisingly tough in a 31-10 loss.
 Still positioned for a bowl game if they can take care of business at home.
 Starting with Rutgers.

 5. Connecticut (#4 last week) – Demolished 40-3 an Army program one year removed from flag football.
 Yawn.